Student loan repayments

 Student loans are not included on your credit reference file, so they won’t have any impact on your future ability to get a loan or mortgage.

-Can I overpay my loan?The short answer is yes.
+Might I end up overpaying my loan?Yes, this could happen.
 And while you’ll get your money back it might take some time.
 This is because the loan repayments won’t be stopped automatically when you have paid off in full.

 The best thing to do is set up manual payments when you get close to clearing your loan.
 This will ensure you don’t overpay.
 But remember, the onus is on you to keep an eye on how much you have left to repay.

-If you do need to borrow to pay for your university experience, a student loan is still the best and most cost-effective way to do it.
+If you do need to borrow to pay for your university experience, a student loan is still an extremely cost-effective way to do it.